Top Reasons Why South Dakota is a perfect place to buy a Rent to Own

 Fewer than a million people!
 When you think of South Dakota, you think of vast grasslands and endless wilderness.
 The fifth-least populous state in the country, South Dakota is the perfect place to live in if you want tons of breathing room.
 Rapid City, the state's largest and most populous city, is home to fewer than 70,000 residents.
 Few people means that if you're looking for rent-to-own homes, you'll find plenty of deals, besides wide swathes of land to live in.

-Check out South Dakota homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more
+Check out 221 South Dakota rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 Wall Drug!
 Wall Drug is like "Gangnam Style" set to "Harlem Shake" with lyrics borrowed from "Call Me Maybe"--something you just can't get out of your head.
 It's a cowboy-themed shopping mall in the city of Wall that ranks among the state's most popular tourist attractions, with two million visitors annually.
 What began as a drug store expanded into a commercial complex.
 Years of aggressive self-promotion and the kind of ironic delight hipsters love have turned this tiny place into a must-visit destination in the U.S. It's loud, kitschy, unforgettable, and easily identifiable, thanks to a giant dinosaur model out front!